Schryzon/Neuro-CPP/README.md

 ## Current Status
 - ✅ | Approved by assistant YNK and Senior Kholilluloh.
-- 🚧 | Currently in development process.
-Nearly there!
+- ✅ | Done, ready for improvement!